Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Features of Chialvo neuron

 We show that the Chialvo map in \eqref{eq:ChialvoMap} and improved Chialvo map in \eqref{eq:ChialvoMag} are non-invertible.
 Let us analyse the non-invertibility of the two-dimensional Chialvo map.
 The Jacobian matrix of the Chialvo map \eqref{eq:ChialvoMap} is given by

 The curve of merging rank-$1$ preimages is where the determinant of the Jacobian matrix vanishes and is given by

 The critical curve $LC$ (from the french word \textit{``Ligne Critique"}) is then given by $LC = f(LC_{-1})$.
 More generally critical curves divide the phase space into regions $R_{i}$ which has constant number of $k_{i}$ preimages.
 The map is then classified as $Z_{k_{1}}-Z_{k_{2}}-\ldots-Z_{k_{n}}$ as the type of regions $Z_{k_{i}}$ appear.
 It is found that \eqref{eq:ChialvoMap} is of the type $Z_{1}-Z_{3}$.
-It is shown after computing the critical curve $LC = f(LC_{-1})$ which is a cusp as shown in Fig. .This suggests that the cusp separates the region of three images on one side and one-preimage on the other side. the The subsequent images $f^{k}(LC_{-1})$ of the critical curve $LC_{-1}$, bounds the attractor boundary.
-As an example, we consider $a=0.5, b=0.4$.
-It is observed that subsequent images of the critical curve in cyan bounds the attractor (finger shape) in red marked as points.
-This possibly explains the shape of the attractor.
+It is shown after computing the critical curve $LC = f(LC_{-1})$ which is a cusp as shown in Fig. \ref{fig:LCcurveNonInvertible}.
+This suggests that the cusp separates the region of three images on one side and one-preimage on the other side.
+We have also observed that the subsequent images $f^{k}(LC_{-1})$ of the critical curve $LC_{-1}$, bound the attractor boundary.
+This possibly explains the shape of fingered attractors explored in the later sections of the paper.

-It is next natural to think about the invertibility of the three dimensional improved Chialvo map \eqref{eq:ChialvoMag}.
+It is next natural to think about the invertibility of the three-dimensional improved Chialvo map \eqref{eq:ChialvoMag}.
 The Jacobian matrix of the improved Chialvo map in \eqref{eq:ChialvoMag} is given by The surface of merging rank-one preimages is given by

 The critical surface is then given by $LC = f(LC_{-1})$.
-The critical surface is shown in Figure~\ref{fig:LCcurveNonInvertible} (b).

-We next compute the critical surface, which will now be a surface in the three dimensional phase space pratitioning different regions of the phase space.
+The critical surface is shown in Fig.~\ref{fig:LCcurveNonInvertible} (b).
+We can observe a cusp in three dimensional surface.
+To visualise better, we can take a slice of the critical surface at some discrete value of $\phi$.
+Such a slice of the critical surface is shown in Fig.~\ref{fig:LCcurveNonInvertible}(c) for $\phi=3$.
+Observe that it is a cusp, separating the $x-y$ plane into two distinct regions of preimages similar to Fig.~\ref{fig:LCcurveNonInvertible}(a) confirming the three-dimensional Chialvo mp to be a non-invertible map of type $Z_{1}-Z_{3}$.